MahjongRepository/tenhou-python-bot/README.md

 To be able to run it you need to copy an old ai version to the `mahjong/ai/old_version.py` and run `bots_battle.py`.

+## Tenhou logs analytics

+We have an analytics package.
+It contains:

+- `analytics/download_game_ids.py` - script to load phoenix game ids from the last 7 days
+- `analytics/download_logs_content.py` - script to download logs content for ids that were obtained from the previous script
+- `analytics/cases/*` - package for different analytics scripts (like % of suji traps) that will be written later

 # For developers